 Be sure to grab a couple of doggie waste bags from the car before you and your dog go for a leashed stroll in the park.
 Help keep it clean and beautiful by picking up after Fido and packing out all waste.
 There are no facilities at the SRA, so the human members of your pawty will have to take a bathroom break somewhere else!

 Visitors say there is no cell service in the area, but bring your phone anyway so you can take photos of your pup having a woofing good time among the redwoods.
 They'll appreciate stretching their legs and sniffing around at the SRA, especially if they've been sitting in the car for too long.
+Have water on hand for your thirsty adventure pup.

 For a puptastic nature walk with Fido, visit the Admiral William Standley State Recreation Area!